ssurgents/ssurgents.github.io/README.md

 2. Q: When will you add levels from the SuperStar XXX app or from XXX group?

-   	  A: I can't commit to a timeframe, but will try to consider requests from the community
+   	  A: I can't commit to a timeframe, but will try to consider requests from the community.

+3. Q: My timing seems to be significantly off compared to my performance in the SuperStar apps.
+How do I calibrate my touch timing?

+   	  A: If you scroll down the results page after playing a level, you can see a few graphs showing your touch offsets.
+	  Peaks left of center means tapping too early, and right of center means too late.
+	  To calibrate, try setting the Engine Input Offset at the bottom of the level configuration page to how far your graph peaks are from the center.

 -----